creativechain/creacli/docs/index.rst

    :alt: alternate text
    :align: center

-dPayPy - The Swiss army knife for the dPay network
+CreaPy - The Swiss army knife for the Crea network
 ===================================================

-dPayPy is a tool to interact with the dPay network using Python 3 and dpay-lib.
+CreaPy is a tool to interact with the Crea network using Python 3 and crea-lib.

-* **dpaycli's** home is `github.com/dpays/dpaycli <https://github.com/dpays/dpaycli>`_
+* **creacli's** home is `github.com/creativechain/creacli <https://github.com/creativechain/creacli>`_
-* **dpay-lib's** home is `github.com/dpays/dpay-python-lib <https://github.com/dpays/dpay-python-lib>`_
+* **crea-lib's** home is `github.com/creativechain/crea-python-lib <https://github.com/creativechain/crea-python-lib>`_

 Command Line Tool
 -----------------

-The command line tool that is bundled with this package is called ``dpaypy`` and helps you
+The command line tool that is bundled with this package is called ``creapy`` and helps you

 * browse,
 * read,